 - breed of the dog (or a description if it's a cross breed)

 You must keep this information up to date, so please remember to do this when moving home or changing telephone numbers.
 We regularly pick up stray dogs in the district with old details recorded on the microchip, or in some cases no details recorded at all.
 Without current details it can be difficult for us to reunite a lost dog with its owner.

 Any dog found with old microchip details is deemed not to be microchipped, we can serve a notice on the owner requiring these details to be updated.
 Failure to comply with a notice may result in a £500.00 fine.

 Local authorities are responsible for stray dogs for 7 clear days, after that time the dog legally becomes the property of the local authority and can then be re homed, or disposed of, as we see fit.
 If an owner comes forward after 7 days they would have no claim on the dog, please check that your dog's microchip details are current, should the worst happen, and your dog becomes lost it will have a much better chance of being returned to you quickly.

 It is also a legal requirement for your dog to wear a collar and tag when in a public place.
 The tag must have your name and address on it (and a phone number if possible).
 If the dog gets lost this will allow a finder to contact you quickly without necessarily involving us.

-Always take poop scoop bags with you when taking your dog out for a walk.
-You are required by law to clean up immediately after your dog and dispose of faeces responsibly.
+Take dog waste bags with you when taking your dog out for a walk.
+You are required by law to clean up immediately after your dog and dispose of their waste responsibly.

 Animal Welfare Act 2006